Aantrreksh/sql-query/sqlref/sql_reference.md

 |EMP_ID|SALARY|
 |------|------|
 |7     |null  |
 {: caption="Table 47.
-Query result for example: all employees with missing salary information" caption-side="bottom"}
+Query result for example: all employees with missing salary information." caption-side="bottom"}

-### CAST Expression
+### CAST expression
 {: #chapterCastExpression}

 The syntax of a *cast expression* is described by the following syntax diagrams.